Medical milestone: US OKs marijuana-based drug for seizures

 Industry supporters downplayed the impact of the FDA approval.

-“I don’t know a mom or dad in their right mind who is going to change what’s already working,” said Heather Jackson, CEO of Realm of Caring, a charitable group affiliated with Colorado-based CW Hemp, one of nation’s largest CBD companies.
+“I don’t know a mom or dad in their right mind who is going to change what’s already working,” said Heather Jackson, CEO of Realm of Caring, a charitable group that supports access to CBD.
 “I really don’t think it’s going to affect us much.”

 Jackson’s group estimates the typical family using CBD to treat childhood epilepsy spends about $1,800 per year on the substance.

-Note: This story has been corrected to reflect that Realm of Caring is not affiliated with the Colorado-based company CW Hemp.